Discrete-Time CRLB-based Power Allocation for CF MIMO-ISAC with Joint Localization and Velocity Sensing: Power Allocation Algorithm for CF MIMO-ISAC

-Rather than strictly relying on the potentially tight and unquantifiable conjugacy conditions in \eqref{eq:conjugacy 1} and \eqref{eq:conjugacy 2}, we instead enforce the positivity of both the numerator and denominator in \eqref{eq:HS factor}, along with the inequality $\varsigma_i^{\rm HS} < |\varsigma_i^{\rm b}|$.
+Rather than strictly relying on the potentially tight and unquantifiable conjugacy conditions in \eqref{eq:conjugacy 1} and \eqref{eq:conjugacy 2}, we instead directly enforce the \emph{positivity} of both the numerator and denominator in \eqref{eq:HS factor}, along with the inequality $\varsigma_i^{\rm HS} < |\varsigma_i^{\rm b}|$.
 When these conditions hold, we set $\varsigma_i = \varsigma_i^{\rm HS}$.
-Otherwise, we reset the MCG iteration by letting $\varsigma_i = 0$.
-To sum up, the deflection factor is updated by
+Otherwise, we reset the MCG iteration by letting $\varsigma_i = 0$. \emph{To sum up, the deflection factor is updated by}

-Note that, after every consecutive $N$ MCG steps with $\varsigma_i=\varsigma_i^{\rm HS}$, we will also let $\varsigma_i=0$ to restart the new loop of MCG iteration.
-A proper reboot is potential in mitigating the accumulation of numerical errors, restoring the orthogonality and conjugacy of direction vectors, and avoiding local minima in nonlinear and non-convex optimization.
+Note that, after every consecutive $Q$ MCG steps with $\varsigma_i=\varsigma_i^{\rm HS}$, we reset $\varsigma_i=0$ to initiate a new cycle of MCG iterations.
+Such a reboot strategy can help mitigate the accumulation of numerical errors, restoring the orthogonality and conjugacy of direction vectors, and avoiding local minima in nonlinear and non-convex optimization.